Edward M. House: Diplomacy

 After a German U-boat sank the British passenger liner Lusitania on May 7, 1915, with 128 Americans among the 1198 dead, many Americans called for war.
+Prior to departure from New York, the Imperial German Embassy had announced that ships sailing into warzone waters in order to aim for Germany's enemies would be targeted as enemy supply.
 The ship was carrying war munitions, although this was not publicly revealed at the time.
 Wilson demanded that Germany respect American neutral rights, and especially not sink merchant ships or passenger liners without giving the passengers and crew the opportunity to get into lifeboats, as required by international law.
 Tension escalated with Germany, until Germany agreed to Wilson's terms.
 House felt that the war was an epic battle between democracy and autocracy; he argued the United States ought to help Britain and France win a limited Allied victory.
 However, Wilson still insisted on neutrality.

 House played a major role in shaping wartime diplomacy.
-He supported Thomas Garrigue Masaryk Czechoslovak legions especially in Russia as well.
+He supported as well Thomas Garrigue Masaryk’s Czechoslovak legions, especially in Russia.
 Wilson had House assemble "The Inquiry", a team of academic experts to devise efficient postwar solutions to all the world's problems.
 In September 1918, Wilson gave House the responsibility for preparing a constitution for a League of Nations.
 In October 1918, when Germany petitioned for peace based on the Fourteen Points, Wilson charged House with working out details of an armistice with the Allies.

 Diplomat and historian Philip Zelikow argues that House's actions and advice to Wilson in the 1916-1917 period significantly extended World War I. At a time when both the Allies and Central Powers were anxious to begin peace talks, House often misread and misled Wilson, as well as his contacts in Britain and Germany, about each others' intentions and conditions for peace.
 This led Wilson to crucially delay offers to initiate a peace conference, and eventually fumble the diplomatic procedures necessary to make such an offer.
 While it is unclear if these mistakes were caused simply by House's lack of diplomatic experience or were instead intentional misdirects intended to protect House's own social standing, Zelikow argues that this failure of diplomacy was a primary reason for Wilson's eventual break with House following the end of the war.